What do we believe and teach?

 the other hand, we stand with historic Protestantism in rejecting Roman Catholic beliefs and

 practices that are rooted more in their own history rather than in Scripture.

-We are not, however, anti-Roman Catholic.
-We are anti-sin
+Having said that, we are not anti-Roman Catholic.
+We are anti-sin and anti-Satan.

 - Question: "What is your church's view on the use of images, such as statues

 - Culbertson: We reverently follow the Ten Commandments which forbid making

 statues into objects of worship.
 We do not, however, share the feeling of our Muslim friends that